 If you enjoy hiking or biking, you can follow the KVR/Trans Canada Trail either east or west for as long as you care to travel.
 The trail is one block north of The Mozey-On-Inn.

-If you own a GPS, there are over 60 geocaches hidden within ten miles of Coalmont.
+If you own a GPS, there are over 80 geocaches hidden within eight miles of Coalmont.
 Caches we have hidden contain a short history lesson about the area.
 A page of geocaches is supplied in our rooms.

 Will my cell phone work in Coalmont?

 At the present time, cell phones do not work in Coalmont.
-There is a pay telephone at the corner of Fraser and Parrish.
+There was a pay telephone at the corner of Front St. and Parrish, Ave., and we are negotiating with Telus to have it replaced.
 Guests staying at the Mozey-On-Inn are welcome to borrow our portable telephone to use in their room for short phone calls within Canada.